 - Business unit

 - Location—geography, language, culture

 - Architecture understanding

-So a general framework for understanding your context is based on a series of Q/A sessions.
-How many employees does your business have (this will generally limit the size of your architect team and engagement)?
-How much revenue do you bring in annually?
+So a general framework for understanding context is based on a series of Q/A sessions.
+How many employees does the business have (this will generally limit the size of the architect team and engagement)?
+How much revenue does it bring in annually?
 Quarterly?
-What type of business are you in?
-What are your customers like?
-What is the key differentiator of your business?
-How isstrategy developed?
+What type of business is the company in?
+What are the customers like?
+What is the key differentiator of the business model?
+How is strategy developed?
 How does the budgeting process work?
-What is the IT spend per year and per quarter?
-What percent is maintenance vs. new development?
-Has architecture every been tried there before?
-If so by whom and when?
+What is IT spending per year and per quarter?
+What percent is maintenance versus new development?
+Has architecture ever been tried there before?
+If so, by whom and when?
 What happened?
-What are the processes for SDLC, procurement and project selection?
+What are the processes for SDLC, procurement, and project selection?